noahehall/theBookOfNoah/0current/aws/exams/services/database/rds.md

 ### high availability with Multi-AZ

-- multi-az deployments: automates data replication & failover across AZs
+- creates redundant instances of the databases in the same AZ different Availability Zones.
-- a redundant instance is placed within the same vpc but different subnet and AZ
+  - In the case of an infrastructure failure, performs an automatic failover to the standby in another Availability Zone
-  - you technically can use the same two subnets in the same AZ, but that defeats the purpose
+  - automates data replication & failover across AZs
 - your apps connect to a single endpoint, and DNS handles routing to the secondary incase the primary fails
   - you need to ensure your app reconnects on failure with exponential backoff
     - if issues connecting to the secondary: update any cached DNS lookups